Designations Congruent with Things: Chapter 17

 The problem is that he can’t answer Hermann.

-Even if he wanted to, he wouldn’t physically be able to do it.
+Even if he wanted to, he couldn’t physically do it.
 Not now.
 Not yet.
-He wouldn’t be able to get three sentences in before neural circuits would fuse and discharge and thoughts would get ejected from his brain, gravitational-slingshot-style.
-He really shouldn’t be pursuing this train of thought, it’s enough to know that they still have some kind of baseline awareness—all those parts that he cut up over all those years—enough to know that they loathe him, enough to know that all over his planet, all along the Pacific Rim there are cut up chunks of dead and fixing tissue pouring an orgasmic wish for perpetual suffering into an alien representation of his name, waiting for him to come back, as confused as he is about whether they want him or not, whether they want to fold under his cognitive capacity, whether they want to slot him into the local control of a miserable freakshow of fragmented consciousness, or whether they just want to light up his sensory cortex in an ending blaze of total fatal agony for as long as possible until his intracranial pressure rises to a point incompatible with life.
+He wouldn’t get three sentences in before neural circuits would fuse and discharge and thoughts would get ejected from his brain, gravitational-slingshot-style.
+He really shouldn’t be pursuing this train of thought, it’s enough to know that they still have some kind of baseline awareness—all those parts he cut into over all those years—enough to know they loathe him, enough to know that all over his planet, all along the Pacific Rim, there are cut-up chunks of dead and fixing tissue pouring an orgasmic wish for perpetual suffering into an alien representation of his name, waiting for him to come back, as confused as he is about whether they want him or not, whether they want to fold under his cognitive capacity, whether they want to slot him into the local control of a miserable freakshow of fragmented consciousness, or whether they just want to light up his sensory cortex in an ending blaze of total fatal agony for as long as possible until his intracranial pressure rises to a point incompatible with life.

 Watch it, his brain says.
 Watch it.